 The goal of the city of Helsinki action is to find ways to mitigate climate change through procurement.
-We are aiming to make the sustainability and low-carbon key factors in procurement processes.
+We are aiming at making sustainability and low-carbon key factors in procurement processes.

-In this action we have selected several pilot procurements in whose procurement processes we aim to take the low-carbon and other environmental and responsibility aspects into account in the best possible manner.
+In this action we have selected several pilot procurements and in those procurement processes we try to take the low-carbon and other environmental and responsibility aspects into account in the best possible manner.
 In particular, it is investigated how the calculation of the carbon footprint can be applied in different procurement groups and what kind of criteria can be formed for the carbon footprint.